PlathC/Mirage/Features.md

 ### __Viewer__

-A viewer is implemented in order to provide an easy way to test each features with a visualization tool.
+The viewer provide an easy and fast way to visualize image processing algorithms.

 ```cpp
 #include <QApplication>